apovilauskas/DSA-java/README.md

-# LeetCode Solutions (Java)
+# DSA Solutions (Java)

-This repository contains my solutions to LeetCode problems, mainly based on the [NeetCode 250](https://neetcode.io/roadmap) roadmap.
+Solutions to DSA problems in java, mostly from LeetCode.
 Each solution is written in Java and includes clean code, optimized either by time or space complexity.

 ## Goal